SvDvorak/svdvorak.github.io/_posts/2019-12-06-PSX_Retropie.md

 I've been wondering if I should put up the design files but seeing as pretty much all of them are designed around the specific parts I used I think it might not be too useful.

-So thanks for reading and following along!
+So thanks for reading all the way to the end!
 If you have any questions or comments, just contact me using the buttons at the bottom of the page.

 <br>
 <br>